 Captorra hits the gray area between client intake software and case management software.
 If you’re eager to use the fewest amounts of programs possible, this software is a great fit.

 Get time back with Captorra’s automated features, such as automatic text and email follow-up.
 Save even more time by setting up alerts to follow up with clients or using the automated report to track your business metrics.
+Built-in timekeeping means lawyers don't need a separate time tracking app.
 You’ll be able to stay one step ahead with the referral management tool, too.
 This feature will help you figure out which partnerships are benefiting your firm.

 Captorra offers an impressive range of features, such as:

 - Case management features